 Patients may undergo delayed reconstruction at any point after their mastectomy.
 Our plastic surgeons work with the patient’s oncologist and other members of their medical team to devise a schedule for the paient’s breast reconstruction based around the time of cancer treatments.

 Nipple & Areola Reconstruction@headingTag>

-Nipple and areola reconstruction is an important element of the breast reconstruction process and often the final detail in helping the patients feel normal once again.
+Nipple and areola reconstruction are an important element of the breast reconstruction process and often the final detail in helping the patients feel whole once again.
 Often, nipple reconstruction requires a minor additional surgery, while areola reconstruction is completed with medical tattooing.

 Risk of Cancer?@headingTag>